Adobe InDesign layout showing multilingual document in English, German and Arabic for a desktop publishing project

 Layout adjustment

-Adjusting layouts after translation directly in Adobe InDesign — not patching PDFs, working in the source files.
+Adjusting layouts after translation directly in Adobe InDesign — not patching PDFs, working in the source IDML files.

 🔤